arthurysong/SWriter/README.md

 - TODO: Allow ordering of notes.. by updatedAt, by createdAt?
 - TODO: Keep track of last Saved note in the database in the user model not in localStorage.
 - TODO: Note Title should also create set loading icon when being saved
-- TODO: Need a readme for how to publish a Medium entry